-One criteria necessary to becoming a Council of Sanctuary is for a local authority to pass a motion setting out a commitment to being a place of sanctuary.
+One criteria necessary to becoming a Council of Sanctuary is for a local authority to pass a motion setting out a commitment to be a place of sanctuary.

-The reason why motions are so important is that they show political leadership in recognising that asylum seekers are entitled to claim asylum under the law, that they have fled persecution and that they deserve our welcome and support.
+Motions are important as they show political recognition that people seeking sanctuary are not only entitled to claim asylum under the law, but that they also deserve our welcome and support.

 Working with your council to get a pledge of support